-According to Gertenberg, capital structure of a company (or financial structure) “refers to the make up of its capitalization.”
-In a border sense, capital structure includes all the long term funds consisting of share capital, debentures, bonds, loans and reserves.
+In a broader sense, capital structure includes all long-term funds, including share capital, debentures, bonds, loans, and reserves.
 Interest is paid on funds raised through loans irrespective of profit or loss.

-The company is said to be high geared, if large part of its capital is raised through by the issue of securities carrying fixed rate of interest and dividend.
-The company is said to be low geared, if it is not required to pay interest and dividend at fixed rate.
+The company is said to be high-geared if a large part of its capital is raised through the issue of securities that carry a fixed rate of interest and dividends.
+The company is said to be low-geared if it is not required to pay interest and dividends at a fixed rate.

-For example, if a company raises $15,00,000 by issue of shares and $10,00,000 by issue of debentures it will be said to be low geared.
-In this way, share capital obtained by issue of equity and preference shares, loans raised by issue of debentures, bonds and loans and the retained earnings constitute capital structure.
+In this way, share capital obtained by issuing equity and preference shares, loans raised by issuing debentures, bonds, and loans, and retained earnings constitute the company’s capital structure.